 In the Pacific, Puerto Ricans were already part of the Hawaiian culture.
 Influencing it and affecting in a good way, the sugar industry.
 They were called the Borinkis.

 As sugar declined in Puerto Rico, the pressure now was on Hawai’i.
 Prompting Puerto Ricans to migrate to that side of the world.
 However, things were short from beautiful for the Boricuas that first arrived.
 Discrimination, starvation, and other poor conditions were happening to those first families in the Pacific.

 The territories part ways

 Coincidence?
 Perhaps, but I don’t think so.
 The coup d’etat by Sanford B. Dole was ignited by the American domination in all things Hawai’i.
 The political status was affecting the sale of sugar, so, something had to be done, right?
 Well, that is debatable and of course, it depends on what color of the glass you are using to look at it.

-Hawai’i and Puerto Rico’s story started out similar and it ended, well, very different.
+Hawai’i and Puerto Rico’s stories started out similar and it ended, well, very different.
 Here are two archipelagos, one in the Pacific, the other in the Atlantic.
 Both with great sugar industries.
 Both with the eye of the Americans on it.
 Sugar investors invaded the one on the Atlantic backed by the mighty military force of the United States of America.
 The other had its government overthrown by pretty much the same people.

 How The First Puerto Ricans Arrived On Hawai’i Island – https://centropr.hunter.cuny.edu/centrovoices/chronicles/how-first-puerto-ricans-arrived-hawai%E2%80%99i-island?fbclid=IwAR1QxVwDYppVqPI5PAtVetfNd5IcAkT7xgRi1uMAWwDWyLsz5uF6ntlbzQw